Vancouver Island Agricultural Adaptation Strategy

 Climate models show that Canada’s agricultural regions will likely see drier summers from coast to coast with increased winter and spring precipitation over the next sixty years.
 While agricultural producers are used to planning for uncertainty, climate change brings a different scope and scale of change from that previously experienced.

-To prepare for these changes the RDN is partnering with the BC Agriculture and Food Climate Action Initiative (CAI), other Island regional districts (CRD, CVRD, and CVRD) and agricultural groups in the development of the Vancouver Island Agricultural Adaptation Strategy.
+To prepare for these changes the RDN partnered with the BC Agriculture and Food Climate Action Initiative (CAI), other Island regional districts (CRD, CVRD, and CVRD) and agricultural groups in the development of the Vancouver Island Agricultural Adaptation Strategy.
 The intent of this project is to improve our understanding of climate change impacts and adaptation strategies, as well as support and complement other related initiatives in the region including the RDN’s Agriculture Area Plan.

 For more details on the project please visit the CAI webpage or for local inquiries contact the RDN planning department on Tel: 250-390-6510 or Email: planning [at] rdn.bc.ca